Your Ultimate Guide to Different Types of Coffee

 With a similar flavor to black coffee, the americano consists of an espresso shot diluted in hot water.
 Pro tip: if you’re making your own, pour the espresso first, then add the hot water.

 An espresso shot can be served solo or used as the foundation of most coffee drinks, like lattes and macchiatos.
+If you’re an at-home barista, this Breville Bambino and espresso accessories will turn your house into your own coffee shop.
+Figure out how an espresso is different from coffee.

 A double shot of espresso, the doppio is perfect for putting extra pep in your step.